lmjohns3/theanets/README.rst

 - Many algorithms from ``scipy.optimize.minimize``
 - Greedy layerwise_ pre-training

-The source code for ``theanets`` lives at http://github.com/lmjohns3/theanets, the documentation lives at http://theanets.readthedocs.org, and announcements and discussion happen on the `mailing list`_.

 At present there are no RBMs, convolutions, or maxout in ``theanets`` -- for those, you might want to look at Morb_, Lasagne_, or pylearn2_.
 There are many other neural networks toolkits out there as well, in many other languages; see